Dragged Across Concrete: Music

 The film's soundtrack was composed by S. Craig Zahler and his friend Jeff Herriott, having previously worked together in Bone Tomahawk and Brawl in Cell Block 99.
 The duo wrote several soul pieces and recruiting the rhythm and blues group The O'Jays to sing the songs.
 Zahler was influenced by jazz musicians such as Charles Mingus and John Coltrane in creating the soundtrack.

-Lakeshore Records released the soundtrack on March 22, 2019, in CD, Digital, and Vinyl formats, which coincided with the release date of the film.
+Lakeshore Records released the soundtrack on March 22, 2019, in CD, digital, and vinyl formats, which coincided with the release date of the film.
 Pat Padua of The Washington Post called some of the music pieces "slightly jarring, but they contribute to a sense of reality that is at once familiar and unsettling."

 Release

-In May 2017, Lionsgate acquired the US distribution rights to the film, and would release it through its subsidiary, Summit Entertainment.
+In May 2017, Lionsgate Films acquired the US distribution rights to the film, and would release it through its subsidiary, Summit Entertainment.
 The film's world premiere was at the 75th Venice International Film Festival on September 3, 2018.
 Dragged Across Concrete was then given a theatrical and video on demand release in the United States on March 22, 2019.

-Dragged Across Concrete was released on digital download, DVD and Blu-ray disc in the United States under Lionsgate Films on April 30, 2019, including two special features, a short featurette titled Moral Conflict: Creating Cinema That Challenges and a forty-minute 3-part featurette, Elements of a Crime.
-Studio Canal released it in the U.K. on August 19, 2019, across all three formats.
+Dragged Across Concrete was released on digital download, DVD and Blu-ray disc in the United States under Lionsgate Films on April 30, 2019, including two special features, a short featurette titled "Moral Conflict: Creating Cinema That Challenges" and a forty-minute 3-part featurette, "Elements of a Crime".
+Studio Canal released it in the UK on August 19, 2019, across all three formats.

 Critical response

-Dragged Across Concrete received positive reviews from critics and audiences alike, with praise directed towards Gibson's performance, worldbuilding, and the dark themes and criticism directed towards the lengthy runtime and excessive violence.
-Reception was more polarized on the film's treatment of racism and police brutality, with some reviewers claiming the film endorses right-wing ideology.
+Dragged Across Concrete received positive reviews from critics and audiences alike, with praise directed towards Gibson's performance, worldbuilding, and the dark themes and criticism directed towards the runtime and excessive violence.
+Reception was more polarized on the film's treatment of racism and police brutality.